-Names for the Devil are numerous: Besides Lucifer, he may be referred to as the Prince of Darkness, Beelzebub, Mephistopheles, Lord of the Flies, the Antichrist, Father of Lies, Moloch or simply Satan.
+Names for the Devil are numerous: Besides Lucifer, he may be referred to as the Prince of Darkness, Beelzebub, Mephistopheles, Baphomet, Lord of the Flies, the Antichrist, Father of Lies, Moloch or simply Satan.

 The book of Ezekiel includes another Biblical passage Christians refer to as proof of the Devil’s existence.
 It admonishes the greedy King of Tyre but also refers to the king as a cherub who was once in the Garden of Eden.
 As a result, some Bible translators believe the King of Tyre was a personification of the Devil.

-The Devil make more appearances in the Bible, especially in the New Testament.
+The Devil makes more appearances in the Bible, especially in the New Testament.
 Jesus and many of his apostles warned people to stay alert for the Devil’s cunning enticements that would lead them to ruin.
 And it was the Devil who tempted Jesus in the wilderness to “fall down and worship him” in exchange for riches and glory.

 The Devil in Other Religions

 Most other religions and cultures teach of an evil being who roams the earth wreaking havoc and fighting against the forces of good.
 In Islam, the devil is known as Shaytan and, like the Devil in Christianity, is also thought to have rebelled against God.
-In Judaism, Satan is a verb and generally refers to a difficulty or temptation to overcome instead of a literal being.
+In Judaism, “satan” is a verb and generally refers to a difficulty or temptation to overcome instead of a literal being.